 Mosaic of the second synagogue: Greek inscriptions (some are upside down) with the names of the donors between two lions facing each other

 Archaeologists were stunned by the mosaic they unearthed under the floor of the third synagogue.
 It covers the entire hall of the second synagogue and it is almost intact.
-The donors had their names placed near the entrance between two lions and one cannot avoid thinking about how many temples, palaces, gates and eventually churches had guardian lions watching their entrances.
+The donors had their names placed near the entrance between two lions and small pink flowers.

 The centre of the hall was decorated with a "Four Seasons" mosaic, a very popular subject which can be found in many provinces of the Roman Empire, especially those where farming had a particular importance as in today's Tunisia (you may wish to see mosaics of the Four Seasons at the Museum of Bardo or at that of Thysdrus); the signs of the Zodiac were a logical complement to the portrayal of the Seasons.

 The Seasons and the Zodiac signs framed a central medallion portraying the Sun riding a (lost) chariot and holding a globe, symbol of power.
 This mosaic was most likely the first of three similar mosaics found in synagogues in Galilee (you can see the other two in the next page).